Asking the Right Questions: Improving Reasoning with Generated Stepping Stones: Introduction

-A common recipe for training these reasoning models follows a two-step paradigm.
-The first step is to curate datasets that explicitly exhibit the desired reasoning behaviors (e.g., backtracking and verification~\citep{gandhi2025cognitive}) and use them for supervised finetuning (SFT).
+A common recipe for building reasoning models combines post-training with test-time scaffolding.
+The first (optional) step in post-training is to curate datasets that explicitly exhibit the desired reasoning behaviors and use them for supervised finetuning (SFT).
 For instance, problem-solving datasets annotated with high-quality chain-of-thought (CoT) rationales~\citep{cot} can encourage pretrained LLMs to reliably express these behaviors after SFT~\citep{ye2025limo, muennighoff2025s1simpletesttimescaling}.
-The second step is to use reinforcement learning (RL) to reinforce effective strategies~\citep{r1}.
+Then reinforcement learning (RL) can be used to reinforce effective strategies that achieve high reward~\citep{r1}.
 After post-training, models can further be augmented with test-time scaffolds that provide explicit procedures for verification~\citep{zheng2023judging, huang2025winninggoldimo2025}, feedback~\citep{lee2025feedbackdescentopenendedtext}, or iterative refinement~\citep{self-refine, shinn2023reflexion}.
-These scaffolds further improve performance when the underlying model is capable of leveraging such behaviors~\citep{kim2025astro,shen2025satori,qin2025backtrack}.
+These scaffolds further improve performance when the underlying model is capable of leveraging such behaviors~\citep{kim2025astro, shen2025satori, qin2025backtrack}.